-I am a Feminist Geographer interested in the Human Dimensions of Water.
+I am a feminist geographer researching human-environment interactions, specifically investigating the human dimensions of water .
 I am interested in waterscapes and how they are modified, reified and used by people and in turn, how people, their norms and customs are constituted by and through waterscapes.
-I have conducted my dissertation work in the drylands of East Africa on smallholder irrigation systems from gender, institutional and landscape perspectives.
-All the scientific work I have done has been guided by participatory feminist methodologies, which I intend to continue pursuing.

-I recently co-authored a UNESCO report as part of the World Water Assessment Program
+Dr Caretta co-authored a UNESCO report as part of the World Water Assessment Program:

 Read all PUBLICATIONS here